 What’s The Best Way To Get Around in Sri Lanka?
 Bus, Train, Tuk Tuk or Private Taxi

 Sri Lanka is an up and coming tourist destination named “best in travel 2019” by lonely planet and it’s not hard to see why.
-It’s a dream for backpackers, nature lovers and now with more luxury options popping up everywhere also families and more distinguished travellers.
-It’s easy to get around with the majority of people speaking English and a variety of other international languages.
-Outside influences have made some towns such as Ella and seaside town Unawatuna very westerner friendly while many other cities remain reassuringly local.
-In this guide I want to give you all the information you need to choose the best way to get around.
+It’s a dream for backpackers and nature lovers.
+Transportation in Sri Lanka is easy if you know how.
+The majority of people speak English and a variety of other international languages and are more than happy to help a lost traveller.
+Outside influences have made some towns such as Ella and seaside town Unawatuna very western while many other cities remain reassuringly local.
+In this guide I want to give you all the information you need to choose the best transportation in Sri Lanka.

-The government run busses are by far the cheapest way to get around Sri Lanka and my preferred way to travel.
+The government run busses are by far the cheapest transportation in Sri Lanka and my preferred way to travel.
 Costing around 100 LKR an hour (that’s about €0.5) they certainly won’t break the bank.
 The busses run regularly and reliably through every major town and city in the country, timetables vary and change regularly but expect a bus every 15 -30mins for most major towns; Colombo to Kandy, Kandy to Sigiriya via Dambulla, Yala to Mirissa etc.

-They are well used by the locals and can be very busy especially early mornings and on weekends when everyone commutes and visits family etc. Due to this it can be hard to get a seat and standing is not so fun as the drivers don’t mess about with things like braking for corners!
+They are well used by the locals and can be very busy especially early mornings and on weekends when everyone commutes and visits family etc. Due to this it can be hard to get a seat.
+Standing is not so fun as the drivers don’t mess about with things like braking for corners!
 The best option is to make your way to a bus station to ensure you get on the bus first and get a seat.
-This is also the best way to find out which bus to get on- you rarely have to ask- just look like a lost tourist, someone will ask you where you are going and tell you which bus to get on and where to change if necessary.
+This is also the best way to find out which bus to get on.
+You rarely have to ask, just look like a lost tourist, someone will ask you where you are going and tell you which bus to get on and where to change if necessary.
 Travelling here is made so easy as the locals are so friendly and helpful.

 There are some private AC busses available like the 32 from Kandy to Dambulla, these can cost up to triple the price (although we’re still only talking a few Euros) and I think aren’t that necessary as the regular busses go so fast they are pretty well ventilated with the windows open.
 You are however more likely to guarantee a seat on the AC bus as they are less popular with locals, they are clearly marked AC and are usually minibuses rather than the school bus style public ones.